renatocaliari/JTBD-Mapper-AI-Agent/README.md

 ## Free
 You can use other providers to try different LLMs, like:

+### together.ai: DeepSeek R1 Distill Llama 70b
+To try Codestral 25.01 - from Mistral - free of charge, create an API key at `https://api.together.ai/settings/api-keys`.

+Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to `https://api.together.xyz/v1`.
+Paste `deepseek-ai/DeepSeek-R1-Distill-Llama-70B-free`.

+And paste your new api key in the Mistral Api Key.

 ### mistral
 To try Codestral 25.01 - from Mistral - free of charge, create an API key at `https://console.mistral.ai/api-keys/`.